BrokenSwing/Comixaire/specifications/usecases/client-and-subscription/README.md

----
-name: Client and subscription management Use Case Specification
-version: 19/11/2020
----
+# 1. Manage client and client's subscription

-# Use Case Diagram
+## Use Case Diagram

 ![Use Case Diagram](./client-sub.png)

-# 1. Manage client and client's subscription

 ## 1.1 Brief Description